 EPS Adjusted EPS Adjusted is an alternative performance measure of basic earnings per share as reported whereby the net income as the numerator does include Adjustments.
 For reconciliation, see the Analyst presentation.

-Gross cash position The Company defines its consolidated gross cash position as the sum of (i) cash and cash equivalents and (ii) securities (as all recorded in the consolidated statement of financial position).
+Gross cash position The Company defines its consolidated gross cash position as the sum of (i) cash and cash equivalents and (ii) securities (all as recorded in the consolidated statement of financial position).

-Net cash position For definition of the alternative performance measure net cash position, see Information Document, MD&A section 2.1.6.
+Net cash position For the definition of the alternative performance measure net cash position, see Registration Document, MD&A section 2.1.6.

-FCF For the definition of the alternative performance measure free cash flow, see Information Document, MD&A section 184.108.40.206.
+FCF For the definition of the alternative performance measure free cash flow, see Registration Document, MD&A section 126.96.36.199.
 It is a key indicator which allows the Company to measure the amount of cash flow generated from operations after cash used in investing activities.

-FCF before M&A Free cash flow before mergers and acquisitions refers to free cash flow as defined in the Information Document, MD&A section 220.127.116.11 adjusted for net proceeds from disposals and acquisitions.
+FCF before M&A Free cash flow before mergers and acquisitions refers to free cash flow as defined in the Registration Document, MD&A section 188.8.131.52 adjusted for net proceeds from disposals and acquisitions.
 It is an alternative performance measure and key indicator that reflects free cash flow excluding those cash flows resulting from acquisitions and disposals of businesses.

 FCF before M&A and customer financing Free cash flow before M&A and customer financing refers to free cash flow before mergers and acquisitions adjusted for cash flow related to aircraft financing activities.
-It is an alternative performance measure and indicator that may be used from time to time by the Company in its financial guidance, esp. when there is higher uncertainty around customer financing activities, such as during the suspension of ECA financing support.
+It is an alternative performance measure and indicator that may be used from time to time by the Company in its financial guidance, especially when there is higher uncertainty around customer financing activities.

 2) Airbus SE continues to use the term Net Income.
 It is identical to Profit for the period attributable to equity owners of the parent as defined by IFRS Rules.